remotesynth/certifiedfreshevents/content/events/pixelpalooza-2024.md

 ## Schedule {#schedule}

-PixelPalooza will feature a full day of sessions running from 12pm ET (GMT -4) until 4pm ET.
-We're still finalizing our schedule with more session details coming soon!
+PixelPalooza will feature a full day of sessions running from 12pm ET (GMT -5) until 4pm ET.
+The times below are shown in your local time zone.

 {{< conf-schedule >}}